What Early Astronomers Did For Us (More Than You Think!)

 Thales of Miletus was the first to predict the year of a solar eclipse.

-Thales of Miletus was orn around 625 BC.
+Thales of Miletus was born around 625 BC.
 He is generally thought to be the first Greek mathematical scientist and mathematician and is seen by some as the possible inspiration of Pythagoras.

 Thales of Miletus is said to have been the first to predict an eclipse of the Sun.
-He had announced that an eclipse would take place in 585 BC, and the Greek historian Herodotus chronicled that an eclipse did take place on that date.
-The mathematical basis of Thales's prediction is not known, though it is believed that he used the Babylonian saros of 18 years 10 days and 8 hours to do so.
+He had announced that an eclipse would occur in 585 BC, and the Greek historian Herodotus chronicled that an eclipse occurred on that date.
+The mathematical basis of Thales's prediction is unknown, though it is believed that he used the Babylonian saros of 18 years, 10 days and 8 hours to do so.

-Many modern scholars are sceptical about the historic accuracy of this saros as understood by the Babylonians.
+Many modern scholars are sceptical about the historical accuracy of this saros, which the Babylonians understand.
 Thales only appears to have given a year and not an exact date for the eclipse.
-We do know that a total solar eclipse did take place on 28 May 585 BC.
+We know a total solar eclipse occurred on 28 May 585 BC.

 Alhazen and the Effects of Atmospheric Refraction

-The effects that the earth's atmosphere has upon astronomical bodies as they approach the horizon have long fascinated astronomers.
-A significant advance in the understanding of these effects happened in Cairo about 1000 years ago, when Alhazen (Ibn Al-Haitham), arguably the greatest Arabic experimental scientist of the Middle Ages, set himself to the questions.
+The Earth's atmosphere's effects on astronomical bodies as they approach the horizon have long fascinated astronomers.
+A significant advance in understanding these effects happened in Cairo about 1000 years ago, when Alhazen (Ibn Al-Haitham), arguably the greatest Arabic experimental scientist of the Middle Ages, set himself to the questions.

 Alhazen was once as much an optical physicist as an astronomer.
-He wanted to understand the explanation why the air first became bright when, from his measurements made with an astrolabe against the last fading stars at daybreak, the sun was still 19° beneath the eastern horizon.
+He wanted to understand why the air first became bright when, from his measurements made with an astrolabe against the last fading stars at daybreak, the Sun was still 19° beneath the eastern horizon.

-Alhazen's remarkable analysis made conceivable the development of both experimental and mathematical optics.
+Alhazen's remarkable analysis made the development of both experimental and mathematical optics conceivable.

 The frontispiece of the Latin translation of Ibn al- Haytham's Book of Optics titled Opticae Thesaurus, Alhazeni Arabis Libri Septem (The Optic Treasure, Seven Arabic Books of Alhazen) that was published in Basel, in 1572.